 Disclaimer: This companion document will be periodically updated by COA and DOSWA.
 Accreditation information is subject to change.
-When updates and/or changes occur, the program's primary contact will be notified, and the guide will be posted publicly on the CSWE website.
+When updates and/or changes occur, the program's primary contact will be notified, the guide will be posted publicly on the CSWE website, and recent changes will be highlighted.
 Always confirm that the program is utilizing the most current version of this document when implementing the 2015 EPAS and/or writing an accreditation document by visiting the Accreditation webpages at www.cswe.org.
-Programs are solely responsible for implementing, demonstrating, and maintaining compliance with the EPAS.
+Programs are solely responsible for implementing, demonstrating, and maintaining compliance with the EPAS at all times.